 Vomela diversifies by acquiring Fusion Imaging and expanding into large format dye-sub and event graphics

 Offset commercial printing and mailing services becomes a prominent offering through several strategic acquisitions: The Bureau, Master Print, Elk Grove Graphics, and Tepel Brothers.

 The Vomela Companies continues to provide quality products and services through its ever-expanding network of print professionals.
 Seventy years later, its storied past leads to a bright future.

 Vomela acquires Palmer Printing and Learning Zone Express.

-The new 300,000-square-foot head quarters is located in the Beacon Bluff business center at Minnehaha Avenue East and Arcade Street, this will allow Vomela to combine four Twin Cities facilities into one location.
+The new 300,000-square-foot head quarters is located in the Beacon Bluff business center at Minnehaha Avenue East and Arcade Street.
+The move allows Vomela to combine four Twin Cities facilities into one location.